FreeFinder/FreeFinder4B/README.md

 - FreeFinders4B.swift: tests user and item related functions as well as filtering by distance from user
 - LocalDeviceTests.swift: tests local user related functions
 - MongoDBTests.swift: tests database functions

-## (4) Acceptance Tests
-Try signing in (assuming you are not already signed in).
-Try creating an item (by pressing the blue + button at the top right of the screen).
-Try viewing an item by clicking on it (either in map view or list view).
-Try deleting an item (you have to be physically close to the item to delete it and in the view item page).
-Try decrementing the quantity of an item (you have to be physically close to the item to decrement the quantity and in the view item page).
-If there is an item with a location that is far from you, try deleting the item and an error message should pop up.
-If the quantity of an item is one and you decrement it, the item will be deleted (as the quantity will be zero).
-If items have been created, try filtering by type and by distance (by pressing the filtering button at the top left hand corner).
-Try commenting on an item (you need to be on the view item page).
-Try signing out (this is under the profile page, to get to this press the rightmost bottom button).
-Try creating items with invalid fields (for example no title).
-This should cause a pop up with an error message.
-Try clicking on an item on the map, this should lead you to the item page.

-Inputs that are not allowed (error messages should pop up if these are inputted):
-- Empty strings for create item and comment fields
-- comments that are longer than 200 characters
-- quantity <= 0
-- description length >= 280 characters
-- name length >= 100 characters
-- deleting or decrementing an item from a location greater than 0.01 degrees (in longitude and latitude) away from an item
-- emails that are not @uchicago.edu emails